In IEEE single precision, numbers have the form

 answer.

-- For compyting the midpoint
+For compyting the midpoint of an interval

 , which of the following two equations is prefereable in floating point system?
 Why?
 When?
 Devise